 The boardwalk has sidewalk tiles outlining speed history milestones, leading to the historic cochina clock tower and Daytona 200 motorcycle monument.
 Two of the few surviving wooden piers along the US East coast are in Daytona Beach.
 Daytona Beach pier dates from 1925 and reopened 2.5 years ago after an extensive renovation.
 Sunglow Pier is a community gathering place, for breakfast at Crabby Joes and fishing further out the pier.
 Downtown DeLand restored many historic buildings and retains an Old Florida charm.
 DeLand is the oldest preserved MainStreet community in Florida.

-7. Dining and Drinking.
-Naturally, fresh seafood is featured at Daytona Beach area restaurants.
+Naturally, Daytona Beach area restaurants feature a lot of fresh seafood.
 I enjoy dining next to water, whether oceanfront or on the intracoastal waterway.
 Our first dinner, at Azure, began with a double rainbow but the food tasted equally gorgeous.
 The grilled black grouper was the best thing I ate on my trip, even better than the DIY s’mores dessert.
 Another oceanfront dinner was at Racing’s North Turn, known for the historic, ahem, north turn of the original racing track.
 I recommend their rum drinks and fish tacos.
 Happy hour drink specials are prevalent but I was impressed with the $5 daily specials at The Shores Resort—Tuesday’s special, for instance, was margarita or tequila sunrise.
 The Grille at Riverview (nice crab cake) in New Smyrna Beach and Aunt Catfish’s (great salad bar) in Port Orange are two fun places on the intracoastal.

-Dang it, I did not even get to shopping, five colleges, deep sea fishing, and so much more.
+Dang it, I did not even talk about shopping, five colleges, deep sea fishing, and so much more.

 Have you been to Daytona Beach?
 What suggestions do you have for play, do, see, eat, and drink?